Katherine Read, April 2018

 The laws previously in force in Hong Kong, that is, the common law, rules of equity, ordinances, subordinate legislation and customary law shall be maintained, except for any that contravene this Law, and subject to any amendment by the legislature of the Hong Kong Special Administrative Region.

 Article 18 states:

 The laws in force in the Hong Kong Special Administrative Region shall be this Law, the laws previously in force in Hong Kong as provided for in Article 8 of this Law, and the laws enacted by the legislature of the Region.

 The Basic Law can be found in volume 1 of the Laws of Hong Kong, 1991-.
-The Basic Law is made available electronically by the Department of Justice of the Government of Hong Kong SAR, and also on the Hong Kong Legal Information Institute website.
+The Basic Law is available on the Hong Kong E-Legislation website and also on the Hong Kong Legal Information Institute website.

 A 900 page commentary on the Basic Law has been written by P Y Lo.
 It includes the full text of the basic law in English and Chinese, as well as a table of cases and legislation: The Hong Kong Basic Law (2011), Hong Kong: LexisNexis.